Can an employee in prison be dismissed because of his detention?

 The employer may invoke the misconduct committed during the performance of the employment contract to dismiss the employee for fault.

-No, detention is not force majeure breach of contract.
+No, detention is not a force majeure breach of contract.

-He must send the notice for prior maintenance to the employee's home and to the prison, if the employer has been informed of his detention.
+He must send the notice of meeting for prior maintenance the employee's home and the prison, if the employer has been informed of his detention.

 The detained employee does not benefit from the compensation for notice, since he cannot give the notice because of his detention.